Business License in Indonesia: Risk-Based Classification Approach

 • InCorp Editorial Team

-The Covid-19 pandemic has, and continues to affect the economies globally.
-However, the Indonesian government has taken a prudent measure by enforcing the Job Creation Law in 2020 to attract more investment as part of a national economic recovery program.
+To tackle the evolving workforce situation, the Indonesian government has taken a prudent measure by enforcing the Job Creation Law in 2020 to attract more investment as part of a national economic recovery program.
+One of the measure is through business license in Indonesia.

 Under this law, several business regulations, including Business Licensing were subjected to changes that could facilitate the investment climate in Indonesia.
 For instance, the government issued Regulation No. 5 of 2021 on Risk Based Business Licensing aiming to simplify licensing procedures according to the risk classification.
 The general idea being lower-risk business activities should have less regulatory requirements, allowing them to commence business operations with no delay.

-This article will describe the key aspects of the new approach towards the process of obtaining a business license in Indonesia.
+This article will describe the key aspects of the new approach towards the process of obtaining a business license in Indonesia for foreigners and locals.

 Risk-Based Business License in Indonesia: Understanding Key Changes